 Thomas Adler, Manuel Erhard, Mario Krenn, Johannes Brandstetter, Johannes Kofler, and Sepp Hochreiter

 We demonstrate how machine learning is able to model experiments in quantum physics.
-Quantum entanglement is a cornerstone for upcoming quantum technologies such as quantum computation and quantum cryptography.
+Quantum entanglement is a cornerstone for upcoming quantum technologies, such as quantum computation and quantum cryptography.
 Of particular interest are complex quantum states with more than two particles and a large number of entangled quantum levels.
 Given such a multiparticle high-dimensional quantum state, it is usually impossible to reconstruct an experimental setup that produces it.
 To search for interesting experiments, one thus has to randomly create millions of setups on a computer and calculate the respective output states.
 In this work, we show that machine learning models can provide significant improvement over random search.
 We demonstrate that a long short-term memory (LSTM) neural network can successfully learn to model quantum experiments by correctly predicting output state characteristics for given setups without the necessity of computing the states themselves.
-This approach not only allows for faster search but is also an essential step towards automated design of multiparticle high-dimensional quantum experiments using generative machine learning models.
+This approach not only allows for faster search, but is also an essential step towards the automated design of multiparticle high-dimensional quantum experiments using generative machine learning models.